jwlunsford/udacity_projects/item_catalog/README.md

 * requests

 ## Installation and Flask Startup
-Depending on your preferences, you may choose to install all of the required components using a Virtual Environment as described in [this article](https://docs.python-guide.org/dev/virtualenvs/).
-I have found that this makes it easier to keep all the required packages organized.
+Users can install all of the required components using a Virtual Environment as described in [this article](https://docs.python-guide.org/dev/virtualenvs/).
+This helps keep all the required packages organized and in an easy to manage format.

-Once the required dependencies are installed on your machine, you are ready to run the web application using Flask.
-The following steps will help you duplicate the code on your machine.
+After the required dependencies are installed, run the web application using Flask.
+The following steps will explain how to create a local copy of the code.

-1. Download and unzip (or clone) the contents of this repository using Github or Git commands.
+1. Download and unzip (or Clone) the contents of this repository using Github or Git commands from the Terminal or shell.
-2. Navigate to the root directory (item_catalog) where the copy is located using your Terminal or command shell.
+2. Navigate to the root directory (item_catalog) where the copy is located using your Terminal or command shell (using command `dir` on windows or `cd` on OSX and Linux).
-3. Run the Flask server by typing the following into the Terminal (shell) window. `$ python main.py` If everything was installed correctly, this will start the Flask Application running in the background.
+3. Run the Flask server by typing the following into the Terminal (i.e.; shell) window. `$ python main.py` If everything was installed correctly, this will start the Flask Application running in the background on port 5000.

 ## Usage
-* Once the Flask Server is running in the background, open a Browser and type `localhost:5000` into the address bar and press Enter.
-This will navigate to the Tree Catalog landing page.
-From the landing page, you can click the Navigation links to view trees by Category (Deciduous and Evergreen).
+* When the Flask Server is running in the background, open a Browser and type `localhost:5000` into the address bar and press Enter.
+This should bring up Tree Catalog landing page in the Browser.
+From the landing page, click the Navigation links to view trees by Category (Deciduous and Evergreen).
-* You will need to sign in to make changes to the underlying data (Create, Update or Delete Trees).
-The Web Application uses your Google account to log you in.
-If you do not have a Google Account, you will need to create one to access this functionality in the application.
+* Login is required to make changes to the underlying data (Create, Update or Delete Trees).
+The Web Application uses a Google account to log users in.
+Users without a Google account will need to create one to access this functionality in the application.
-* NOTE:  You can still view trees by category without logging in to the application.
+* NOTE:  Trees for each category may be viewed without logging in to the application.

+## License Info
+The Tree Catalog Application is provided under the [MIT License](https://choosealicense.com/licenses/mit/), which means it is provided "AS IS" and may be used for any purpose as long as attribution is given.

+## Created By:
+* Created By: Jon Lunsford
+* Date: April 9, 2019
+* License: MIT